The year 2000. Not just a new millennium, but the year the hicce embryo was created.

 It was 2017 when things really started getting serious for the pair (see, it did take a considerable number of years.)
 Pip took part in Great British Menu, where her starter made it all the way to the Wimbledon banquet.
 It was also the year she left Murano, while Gordy also parted ways with Urban Pubs and Bars.
 The search for hicce gathered pace.

-After many trials and tribulations and a failed bid for a site on Old Street, a chance phone call in 2018 led us to what we now have the privilege to call hicce.
-It is an absolute joy to be able to call such a prestigious and historical building home and everyday we endeavour to ensure we enhance it’s legacy.
+After many trials and tribulations and a failed bid for a site on Old Street, a chance phone call in 2018 led us to what we now have had the privilege to call hicce.
+It has been an absolute joy to be able to call such a prestigious and historical building home and we will be very sad to see it close in December 2023.
+We endeavour to bring hicce back to life in some form so please watch this space.